Taugeshtu/so-sorcery/README.md

     - this won't be a big deal once the "work for agent" system (`@`) is implemented; then "run" kind of loses its meaning?
 Either you @ someone, or you don't; then it's just work dispatch...

 Refactoring:
-- [ ] Make it so user inputs are actually work?
-For PA agent?? could be fun framing
 - [ ] split up the css, it's getting ridiculous!

 Big && / || faraway items: